 - Only one sexual partner and when you change partners both of you get screened for STDs

 When using condoms it is best to use latex condoms unless there is an allergy to them as they are thicker and do better at prevention than the non-latex condoms.

 Because gonorrhea has some similar symptoms as chlamydia the doctor may treat you for both at the same time.
 It is important to follow the doctor’s directions on taking the medication and finish it completely.

-Usually you will be treated with a antibiotic.
+Usually, you will be treated with an antibiotic.
 If you finish all the medication and still have symptoms you should let the doctor know.
-Often doctors will schedule a follow up and retest to make sure the infection is gone.
+Often doctors will schedule a follow-up and retest to make sure the infection is gone.

 During the treatment, you must refrain from sex.
 You will need to wait at least 7 to 10 days from the start of treatment to resume sexual activity.